pubnub/pubnub-mcp-server/resources/sdk_docs/unity_message-actions.md

 ```

 Parameters:
-- Channel (string): Channel name to remove the message action from.
+- Channel (string): Channel name to remove the action from.
 - MessageTimetoken (long): Publish timetoken of the original message.
-- ActionTimetoken (long): Publish timetoken of the message action to be removed.
+- ActionTimetoken (long): Publish timetoken of the message action to remove.
 - Uuid (string): UUID of the message.
 - Execute (System.Action): System.Action of type PNRemoveMessageActionResult.
 - ExecuteAsync: Returns Task<PNResult<PNRemoveMessageActionResult>>.